noir-lang/book/src/getting_started/nargo/commands.md

 - `<circuit_name>` - The name of the circuit file

-> The files compiled can be passed into a TypeScript project for proving and verification.
-See the [TypeScript](../typescript.md#proving-and-verifying-externally-compiled-files) section to learn more.

 ## `nargo execute [witness_name]`

 Runs the Noir program and prints its return value.